 All over the world, people are frowning through their windshields, wondering if they’ve taken a wrong turn, perhaps having ended up in central Wisconsin.
 We’re out there, aren’t we, thinking we’re heading in one direction, sure of our destination, only to sometimes find ourselves surrounded by orange construction cones and unfamiliar territory.

-Too often we ask ourselves if we are lost, but perhaps the real question is whether the markers are still relevant to our search.
+Too often we ask ourselves if we are lost, but perhaps the real question is whether the markers we were told to watch for are still relevant to our search.

-Because we’re not lost, you know.
+Because most of the time, you know, we’re not really lost.
 We’re just being personally challenged.